Essential HIIT Safety Checklist for Beginners

 Can I do HIIT at home?

 Yes, you can.
-There are numerous exercises you can perform without equipment, such as jumps, push-ups, or squats.
+There are numerous exercises you can do without equipment, such as jumps, push-ups, or squats.

 Do I need special equipment?

-No, it's not necessary.
-With a good pair of athletic shoes and a few alternatives like resistance bands, you can perform effective exercises.
+No, it’s not necessary.
+With a good pair of sports shoes and a few alternatives like resistance bands, you can perform effective exercises.

 Is HIIT just for weight loss?